juraantoniv/wheterApi/README.md

 # Express Node.js Project

-This project utilizes Express.js to create endpoints for various functionalities.
+This project utilizes Express.js to create endpoints for various functionalities weather api.

 ## Table of Contents